VadimVelikanets/scope-test/README.md

 ## Auth

 In order to use GraphQL, you would need a token in your localstorage.

 You should be redirected to the login page if token is missing.

 Just login with the account you previously created on the scopeapp.io.

+## Deploy

+When you feel done, deploy your work to the hosting of your preference.
+Some suggestions:

+- Vercel
+- Surge